Sofirn SC31 Pro Andúril Flashlight Review

 User Interface and Operation

 A single switch controls the SC31 Pro.
-This switch is an indicating e-switch, and bigger than is typical on this type light.
+This switch is an indicating e-switch and bigger than is typical on this type of light.
 It’s also very textured, and quite easy to differentiate from the charge port cover (which is on the opposite side of the head.)

 First off, here’s the UI chart made by ToyKeeper.